 - Click the ⦸ button at the bottom of the panel.

 I think with a bit of fiddling, you’ll find the Keywords feature to be very useful.
 Or, for another option in Scrivener 2.x, check out Custom Meta-Data.
 Need more help?
-Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or ask me about private training.
+Sign up for an online class, read more Scrivener articles, or schedule a private training session.

 Like this article?